jzhoulab/quasildr/trenti/README.md

 ## Tips:

+Basic visualization:
+* **Gene expression explorer**: Click on a gene in the *gene selector interface* (right bottom), or use the dropdown below or type gene name.
+The *gene selector interface* display useful information about each gene to help the selection.
+The *gene selector interface* is connected to the *cell selector interface*.
+When cells are selected in the *cell selector interace*, the *gene selector interface* will be updated to reflect expression values of the cells selected (default are all cells).
+There are two modes of *gene selector interface*, you can choose between displaying "mean vs. SD" or "mean vs. diff between selected cells and other cells".
+* **Overlay custom annotations with cells**: Visualization -> Check "Annotation" -> Select column to display.
+You can choose between treating a column as categorical variable or numerical variable.
+Default is auto.
+* **K-nearest neighbor graph**: Visualization -> Check one of the KNN options
 * To prepare figure for presentation or publication:
 Click on the 'Save' button on toolbar and it will bring up a windows that allows detailed adjustment to the figure.
 * You can check the "Fullscreen" checkbox to display it on the full page.

+Methods interface:
+* **Projection (Dimensionality Reduction)**:
+Access to data representation methods including GraphDR.
+PCA or GraphDR are recommended for StructDR density ridge / trajectory analysis.

+* **Algorithm (StructDR - Nonparametric Density Ridge estimation)**:
+Select number of iteration and click `run` button to run.
+Important parameters are bandwidth / adaptive bandwidth.

+* **Clustering**:
+Access to multiple common clustering methods.
+Clustering can be ran on both the original data (default), or the projected data displayed.